 Vitamin B12 Deficiency Symptoms – Unfortunately Non-Specific

-The symptoms of a folate deficiency are very similar to those associated with B12, since the two vitamins often have similar features and uses.
-To an extent, a B9 supplement may even make up for a B12 deficiency.
-Typically this is the case for issues such as anemia, but often irreversible neurological conditions are less simply alleviated.
-Symptoms resulting from a folate deficiency include:
+The symptoms of a folic acid deficiency are very similar to those associated with B12, since the two vitamins often have similar features and uses.
+To an extent, folic acid supplements may compensate for a B12 deficiency.
+Typically, this is the case for issues such as anaemia, but often irreversible neurological conditions are less simply alleviated.
+Symptoms resulting from a folic acid deficiency include:

-- anemia, weakness, fatigue, difficulty concentrating, impaired blood formation, weakened immune system
+- Anaemia, weakness, fatigue, difficulty concentrating, impaired blood formation, weakened immune system

-- disorders and inflammation of the oral and gastrointestinal mucosa, improper nutrient absorption, diarrhea, loss of appetite
+- Disorders and inflammation of the oral and gastrointestinal mucosa, improper nutrient absorption, diarrhoea, loss of appetite, secondary illnesses

-- underdevelopment of foetus’, babies and children; birth defects
+- Underdevelopment of foetuses, babies and children, birth defects

-- irritation of the CNS, irritability, memory loss, anxiety, depression
+- Irritation of the central nervous system, irritability, memory loss, anxiety, depression